For immediate mental health needs, please contact one of these national hotlines:

 University of Wyoming Cooperative Extension

-Farm Safety Check: Stress and
+Farm Safety Check: Stress and Wellness

 Upper Midwest Agricultural Safety and Health Center (UMASH)

-Information for farmers and their employees on the behavioral and physical signs of stress
+Provides information for farmers and their employees on the behavioral and physical signs of stress

 Health and the Impact on Wellness for Farm Families